Making LEED Platinum possible

 Creating buildings and cities that tread lightly on the environment is what we constantly strive to achieve.

 As engineers, we have a sense of responsibility to design leaner, greener and more cost-effective buildings wherever we can.
 This philosophy is at the very core of our practice.

 That means designing to LEED (Leadership in Energy and Environmental Design) standards – a green building certification program that recognises best-in-class building strategies and practices developed by the U.S. Green Building Council (USGBC) – is one way we are able to deliver more sustainable buildings and environments.

-Here are just five of our projects in which we achieved LEED Platinum, the highest rating level:
+Here are five of our projects where we achieved LEED Platinum, the highest rating level:

 Whether it is a first LEED Platinum certified transit hub or a world-class sports stadium, we are committed to pushing the boundaries of what it means to be sustainable.
 Through rigor, research and analysis we are able to deliver leading edge designs that focus on adaptability and longevity, reducing water and energy consumption, cutting emissions and preventing waste, as well as delivering inspiring spaces with the potential to positively impact and change people’s lives.
 Our world class engineers apply strong business acumen to support clients in surpassing environmental certification, allowing them and the end user to maximize value from their buildings.